 The Credentials Committee is responsible for overseeing all elections held by OEA and serving at the OEA Representative Assembly to enforce rules of the Assembly.
 The committee meets several times a year, especially around the OEA elections cycle, and works full time at the OEA Representative Assembly.
 (Please note that Credentials Committee members cannot be delegates to the OEA Representative Assembly.)

-EARLY CAREER EDUCATOR COMMITTEE
+EARLY CAREER EDUCATOR ORGANIZING COMMITTEE

 HUMAN AND CIVIL RIGHTS COMMITTEE (HCR)